MHubAI/documentation/documentation/mhubio/how_to_write_an_mhubio_module.md

    @IO.Input('in_data', the='chest ct scan')
    @IO.OutputData('ags', AgatstonScore, data='in_data', the='agatston score')
-   @IO.OutputData('rc', RiskCategory, data='in_data', the='risk category derived from the agatston score') def task(self, instance: Instance, in_data: InstanceData, out_data: InstanceData):
+   @IO.OutputData('rc', RiskCategory, data='in_data', the='risk category derived from the agatston score') def task(self, instance: Instance, in_data: InstanceData, ags: AgatstonScore, rc: RiskCategory):
       print('input data: ' + in_data.abspath)

       # set the value on your output value